 Joanne has a wealth of experience in heavy industrial environments and working across geographically diverse locations.
 She has more than 13 years’ experience in people and culture strategy and operational human resources execution, including five years as General Manager, with Caterpillar dealer, WesTrac.

 Prior to joining ASC in 2018, Joanne provided consulting services to a range of businesses including mining company South32.

-As General Manager Strategy, Christian is responsible for developing ASC’s Corporate Strategy, management of the annual strategic planning process and development of contingency plans to address emergent risks and opportunities.
+As Executive Manager Strategy and Communications, Christian is responsible for developing ASC’s Corporate Strategy, management of the annual strategic planning process and development of contingency plans to address emergent risks and opportunities.